 I usually have several in my kitchen on top of different sized cake stands.
 Sometimes I display homemade desserts in them, but often I just leave them empty.
 I love the lines of them, and the way the sun shines through them.
 I’ve even used them in the family room and put other items under the glass as a focal point.
 My personal favorite way to use them is on a white cake stand in a white kitchen, however, I’ve seen them on clear glass cake plates, on willow basket trays, on granite or marble pedestals, or even a wood platter.
 Decorating with cloches adds an old-fashioned charm, and they make anything you put under them look special.

 Decorating with cloches is great at the holidays as you can put almost any kind of seasonal decor under them.
-Wonderful Fall display using pumpkins.
-Love this!
+I adore this wonderful fall display using pumpkins!
 Via Country Living.

-So cute with pinecones, too!
+And with pinecones?
+So cute!
 And you could feasibly leave this up all winter.
 Via Country Living.

 Shop the Post!